keller-mark/markk.co/blog/2026-04-24-pluot-motivations.md

 WebAssembly allows us to efficiently run software developed using systems programming languages in the web browser, and the new WebGPU API offers an ergonomic way to do GPU-accelerated rendering in the web browser.
-Specifically, the Rust programming language ecosystem offers tools to easily compile Rust code to WebAssembly (wasm-pack, wasm-bindgen, etc) and [WGPU](https://github.com/gfx-rs/wgpu) is a Rust-based implementation of WebGPU that can be run both inside and outside the browser (in fact, WGPU is how the WebGPU API is implemented under-the-hood in Firefox).
+Specifically, the Rust programming language ecosystem offers tools to easily compile Rust code to WebAssembly (wasm-bindgen, etc) and [wgpu](https://github.com/gfx-rs/wgpu) is a Rust-based implementation of WebGPU that can be run both inside and outside the browser (in fact, wgpu is how the WebGPU API is implemented under-the-hood in Firefox).
 By the end of 2025, WebGPU was supported in [all three major web browsers](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).